lowtze/latin-books/Julia - Reed/Reed - Julia.md

-Orbis, -is, m. � circle :
+Orbis, -is, m. � circle: